 The Bethel College Alumni Association gives the Outstanding Alumnus Award on the basis of character and citizenship, service to church/community or college, or other outstanding achievements, honors and recognition.

 Thieszen will receive the award and be honored along with other alumni award winners at the annual Alumni Banquet, June 3 at noon in Memorial Hall.

 Nominate an alumnus for the Distinguished Achievement Award, Outstanding Alumnus Award or Young Alumnus Award.
-Email the Alumni Director your nomination.
+Email the Director of Alumni Engagement your nomination.
 Include comments and, if possible, supporting documentation on the nominee’s qualifications and achievements.